 Prerequisite requirements for health sciences vary with the program and the institution.
 Care should be taken to study the requirements for every program well in advance of making an application.
 In general, the pre-medical curriculum includes a year each of biology, general chemistry, organic chemistry, calculus and physics.
 Courses in biochemistry, statistics, advanced biology, and social and behavioral sciences are also important preparation for the MR5 Medical College Admissions Exam.
 Programs in physician assistant training, veterinary medicine, physical therapy, and such typically have a more extensive list of prerequisites.
-Students considering a post-baccalaureate program in these areas should consult early and often with health science advisors Catherina Kipper, Dixie Shafer, Matt Beckman, and Kelsey Richardson-Blackwell.
+Students considering a post-baccalaureate program in these areas should consult early and often with health science advisors Catherina Kipper, Dixie Shafer, Matt Beckman, and Kelsey Richardson Blackwell.
+Post-baccalaureate programs generally discourage students from taking courses with the Pass/Low Pass/No Pass option.